Banana fritter: Indonesia

 In Indonesia, banana fritters are commonly known as pisang goreng.
 They are often sold by street vendors, In Indonesia pisang goreng are deep fried in ample of cooking oil; they might be coated with batter or not.

 Plantain is often used instead of banana.
 Traditionally, some cultivars of banana such as pisang raja, pisang tanduk and pisang kepok are the most popular kinds of banana used for pisang goreng.
 These banana cultivars have a mild sweet and sour flavor and firm texture that will not crumble upon being fried.
 Pisang raja however, has a softer texture and a fragrant aroma.
 The banana is often battered and then deep fried in ample palm oil.
 Pisang goreng might be battered or plain deep fried.
-The batter most commonly uses a combination of flour, either wheat, rice flour, tapioca or bread crumb.
+The batter most commonly uses a combination of flour, either wheat, rice flour, tapioca or bread crumbs.
 Several recipes might add coconut milk or milk and vanilla extract into the batter to add aroma.

 Most traditional street vendors will then sell them as is, without any additional ingredients or toppings.
 However, more upscale coffee shops, cafes and restaurants serve more sophisticated pisang goreng sprinkled with powdered sugar, cinnamon sugar, cheese, jam, condensed milk, chocolate or vanilla ice cream.

 In Indonesia, it is consumed as a snack to accompany tea or coffee, either in the morning or late afternoon break.
 Traditional warung kopi (local coffee shops) often offer pisang goreng and other snacks, including fritters and kue to accompany coffee or tea.

 Banana fritters along other kinds of fritters are sold on travelling carts or by street vendors throughout Indonesia.
 Other than pisang goreng, various kinds of ingredients are battered and deep fried such as tempeh, mendoan, tofu (tahu goreng), oncom, sweet potato, cassava chunk, cassava tapai, tapioca (cireng), vegetables (bakwan) and breadfruit.

-Every regions in Indonesia has developed various recipe for pisang goreng with a variety of different names, ingredients and cooking techniques.
+Every region in Indonesia has developed various recipe for pisang goreng with a variety of different names, ingredients and cooking techniques.
 In Bali for example, pisang goreng is called godoh biu, in West Java it is called cau goreng, in Java gedhang goreng, in Sibolga pisang rakit and in Pontianak pisang kipas.

 Pisang goreng is usually sold together with other gorengan fritters including fried tofu and tempeh.
 However, Pisang goreng Pontianak are widely popular in Indonesia with certain retail outlets exclusively selling only this type of banana fritters.